-COMMAND DESCRIPTION egress set <port- list&gt;</port- Sets the outgoing traffic port list for a port-based VLAN. exit Exits from the interface port- channel command mode. flow-control Enables interface flow control.
-Flow control regulates transmissions to match the bandwidth of the receiving port. frame-type <all tagged></all tagged> Choose to accept both tagged and untagged incoming frames or just tagged incoming frames on a port. gvrp Enables this function to permit VLAN groups beyond the local switch. help Displays a description of the interface port-channel commands. inactive Disables the specified port(s) on the switch. mirror Enables port mirroring in the interface. dir <ingress egress bo th&gt;</ingress egress bo Enables port mirroring for incoming, outgoing or both incoming and outgoing traffic.
-Port mirroring copies traffic from one or all ports to another or all ports for external analysis. name <port-name- string&gt;</port-name- Sets a name for the port(s).
+COMMAND DESCRIPTION exit Exits from the interface port- channel command mode. flow-control Enables interface flow control.
+Flow control regulates transmissions to match the bandwidth of the receiving port. frame-type <all tagged></all tagged> Choose to accept both tagged and untagged incoming frames or just tagged incoming frames on a port. gvrp Enables this function to permit VLAN groups beyond the local switch. help Displays a description of the interface port-channel commands. inactive Disables the specified port(s) on the switch. mirror Enables port mirroring in the interface. dir <ingress egress bo th=""></ingress egress bo> Enables port mirroring for incoming, outgoing or both incoming and outgoing traffic.
+Port mirroring copies traffic from one or all ports to another or all ports for external analysis. name <port-name- string=""></port-name-> Sets a name for the port(s).
 Enter a descriptive name (up to nine printable ASCII characters). no bandwidth-limit Disables bandwidth limit on the port(s). bmstorm-limit Disables broadcast storm control limit on the port(s). diffserv Disables DiffServ on the port(s). egress set Disables outgoing traffic on the port for port-based VLAN. flow-control Disables flow control on the port(s). gvrp Disables GVRP on the port(s). inactive Enables the port(s) on the switch. mirror Disables port mirroring on the port(s). vlan-trunking Disables VLAN trunking on the port(s).